 The moment is there… After about four years of collecting parts the original idea of building a factory 250 Honda powerplant has succeeded, well amost, I still need the ignition!

-When the milling was done the cases were cleaned and new bearings were installed.
+The cases were cleaned and new bearings were installed.
 While I try to perfectly restore most of the parts on the bikes I build I chose not to restore the cases with techniques like vapourblasting or chemical cleaning.
 I chose to keep them as authentic as possible like they were used by the team, only lightly cleaned with a soft abrasive pad.
 Once done the filling began…

 The crank and conrod now fitted properly and have enough free space to go around.
 The factory gearbox was completely gone through, with all new shims and bushes and works smoothly.
 An exciting find a few weeks back was an original magnesium clutch cover, which is rare because it was never sold publicly like the version offered in the kit early to mid 90’s.
 It’s a bit worn on the outside and like the cases I’ll keep this part as is.